The strength in storytelling

 Can you tell me where the idea for True Stories Live came from?

-We thought it would take ages to build an audience but the first night we ran the show it was sold out, and it’s just continued to be .
-It seemed like there is a real audience of people who want to hear stories and tell stories in this form.
+We thought it would take ages to build an audience but the first night we ran the show it was sold out, and it’s just continued to be really popular.
+It seemed like there is a real audience of people who want to hear stories and tell stories in this really simple form.

 Why do you think it works so well in Norwich?

 Norwich is the perfect size.
 There’s a lot going on, but there’s always room for more.
 And because it’s quite small you may find you come along and recognise someone.
-People get to know get to know the storytellers.
+People get to know each other, and get to know the storytellers.

 The anthropologist Robin Dunbar says that the perfect number for a social group in 150.
 And the Norwich Arts Centre [where True Stories Live takes place] seats 150 people.
 So, it works well!